What Is Synthetic Identity Fraud?

 3. Exploiting Unassigned SSNs

-Fraudsters frequently use SSNs belonging to children, deceased individuals, or those with little to no credit history.
-These SSNs are valid but often remain unmonitored, making them ideal for creating synthetic identities that go undetected for years.
+Fraudsters frequently use SSNs belonging to children, deceased individuals, or those with little or no credit history.
+These unmonitored SSNs make it easier to build synthetic identities that can go undetected for years.

 4. Fragmented and Inconsistent Data